 - Over €170,001 – 0.20 % on the value or part thereof with a maximum limit of €20,000

 These fees are only payable once upon Title deeds are ready to be issued to the new owner.
-The charge is as follows:
+The new charges (from 2011) are as follows:

 The Cyprus government since December 2011 has abolished the transfer fees on all properties that they are subject to VAT and in addition has reduced to 50% the levy for properties that are not subject to VAT.
 The transfer fees abolishment/reduction is currently in force until further notice.